 In the first of a new series of Artist Profiles we are excited to welcome Manchester-based musician Steve Varden to the fold.

-We talked to Steve ahead of his work with us on his PRS Talent Development commission to find out more about his biggest challenges, dream collaborations and views on pineapple on pizza…
+We talked to Steve ahead of his work with us on his PRS Foundation Talent Development Partner commission to find out more about his biggest challenges, dream collaborations and views on pineapple on pizza…

 Meet the Musician: Steve Varden